-What are the top three network intrusion techniques used by hackers to cover their tracks, and how can security
+What are the top three network intrusion techniques used by hackers to cover their tracks, and how can security pros spot them?

 The top three technologies used by hackers to cover their tracks after a network intrusion are deleting logs, using encryption on the data being sent (leaking) out of your organization and installing rootkits -- all while not calling attention to themselves.
 Many high-profile attacks in the news recently have identified these technologies used by attackers.
 For example, the TJX hacker Albert Gonzalez is reported to have setup VPNs for criminals to communicate so they could cover their tracks.